How to create a fun and effective chore chart for kids

 Step 3: Set clear expectations

-Explain each chore clearly so your child knows exactly what to do.
-Provide step-by-step instructions if necessary.
+Explain each chore clearly so your child understands what to do.
+Give step-by-step instructions if needed.

 Step 4: Establish a routine